digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 ### Functionality

 There is only one of these types of relays present in the AU Falcon, used for the Indicator bulb circuit within the vehicle.
 Power is quite simple with a caveat.
 When power is supplied between 12V pin 49 and the Earth on pin 31, the positive output of pin 49a will flash *depending on the wattage required for the pin*.
-The important caveat is simple: the OEM flasher relay is designed for 2/4x21W globes, and as such nominal operating wattages are either approx. 42W total or 84W total.
+The important caveat is simple: the OEM flasher relay is designed for up to 6x21W globes across 2 circuits and a trailer circuit (sometimes denoted as `2 + 1 (6) x 21w`), and as such, changes in lighting such as LED conversion or incorrect wattage globes can damage the flasher relay and cause the indicators to flash too quickly.

 ### Layout